Academic Freedom and Responsibility*

 Using a course-credit system, Berea does not count credit-hours.
 Graduation requirements are expressed in terms of 32 course credits for all major fields except nursing, which generally requires 36.
 (One credit is equivalent to four semester credit-hours.)
 Due to the eight-term limit at Berea, the normal student load is four credits each term.
 A student must enroll and remain in at least three credits each term to qualify for full-time status.
 Degree-seeking students must have prior formal approval from the Office of Academic Services to enroll in less than three credits during a regular term.

 Classes are scheduled Monday through Friday, with the majority of one-credit courses meeting three times a week for a seventy-minute period.
 Classes meeting two days per week meet for one hour and fifty minutes for each class period.
 A class scheduling grid is published each year, and classes are expected to meet within established meeting times as published.
 Courses carrying less than one-course credit usually meet less often.
 Some one-credit courses—notably those with laboratories, studios, or seminar formats—vary from the common pattern.
-Classes are not scheduled between 2:50 p.m. and 5:00 p.m. on Tuesdays to accommodate Labor meetings and General Faculty Assembly meetings; classes are not scheduled Thursdays between 2:50 p.m. and 5:00 p.m. as Convocations occur on most Thursdays from 3:00 p.m. to 4:15 p.m.
+Classes are not scheduled between 2:50 p.m. and 5:00 p.m. on Tuesdays to accommodate Labor meetings; classes are not scheduled on Thursdays between 2:50 p.m. and 5:00 p.m. to accommodate College and General Faculty Assembly meetings and Convocations which occur on most Thursdays from 3:00 p.m. to 4:15 p.m.
 Labor meetings are held on most Tuesdays at 4:00 p.m.
 The Convocation and Labor meeting times are to be kept free of private lessons, tutorial sessions, required labor, and student conferences.

 The class scheduling grid is published by the Office of Academic Affairs after extensive consultation with the Academic Program Council, Division Council, and the Labor Program.
 The Associate Vice President and Dean of Curriculum and Student Success works directly with the Division Council to ensure the scheduling grid is maintained over time.
 Maintenance refers to both: (a) enforcement of schedule rules, but also (b) flexibility in considering and adopting, where appropriate, modifications to the schedule grid.
 Berea College’s class scheduling grid will maintain the following principles: